 - A check request may be submitted to Accounts Payable for direct vendor payments not requiring a purchase order such as for athletic medical bills, subscriptions, memberships, or officials.
-A Check Request Form is processed by the Assistant Athletic Director Business Operations or the Athletic Business Manager. - Checks are issued weekly every Monday and Thursday by the University Accounts Payable Department and one should give at least a two-week turnaround time from original request of check. - Advances for traveling expenses are available for team travel only.
-A Travel Advance request may be submitted to Accounts Payable for University Travel at least two weeks prior to the team travel.
+A Check Request Form can be found in ERNIE under ERAU Payable Forms and must be submitted to Accounts Payable after one has gotten an approving supervisor's signature. - Checks are issued weekly every Monday and Thursday by the University Accounts Payable Department and one should give at least a two-week turnaround time from original request of check. - Advances for traveling expenses are available.
+A Travel Advance request may be submitted to Accounts Payable for University Travel at least two weeks prior to team or individual travel.
 Advances for employees who have purchasing cards will be issued for special circumstances only (i.e.: cash entry fees, team per diem).
-The minimum amount allowed is \$100.00 and written justification must be included in the Travel Advance Form found in ERNIE under ERAU Payable Forms.
-The completed form must be signed by an approved Budget Manager and scanned to dbapipm@erau.edu.

-- A Travel Advance check will be cut directly to the individual traveling and all travel advance requests will be screened for compliance with Travel Policies and payment will be processed accordingly. - Travel Advances and all corresponding back up related to the trip must be reconciled on an Expense Report following University policies (APPM 2.3.8). - The University will not extend an advance to anyone who has failed to account for all previous advances in a timely manner or has not returned unused funds to Accounts Payable.
+The minimum amount allowed is \$100.00 and written justification must be included in the Travel Advance Form found in ERNIE under ERAU Payable Forms. - The completed form must be signed by an approved Budget Manager and scanned to dbapipm@erau.edu. - A Travel Advance check will be cut directly to the individual traveling and all travel advance requests will be screened for compliance with Travel Policies and payment will be processed accordingly. - Travel Advances and all corresponding back up related to the trip must be turned in to the Director of Finance/Athletics or Athletic Business Manager at least 10 days after return of trip in order to expedite processing and reimbursement, if any. - The University will not extend an advance to anyone who has failed to account for all previous advances in a timely manner or has not returned unused funds to Accounts Payable.